Wet Scallops vs Dry Scallops: What’s the Difference and Which Is Better?

 Each type can be either wet or dry, though premium categories like diver and day boat scallops are typically dry.

-Are Dry Scallops Better?
+Are Dry Scallops Better Than Wet Scallops?

 When you consider all factors, including flavor, texture, cooking performance, and overall value, dry scallops consistently come out on top.